 Every company has that person—the one who knows everyone and seems to hold the key to finding the answers to any question.
 At Ashworth College, that person is Online Engagement Coordinator Shawn Bryant.
 Or, as he’s referred to by his social media teammates, #ShawnCares.

 A graduate of James Madison University and lifelong athlete, Shawn originally came to Ashworth College in 2007 as an Admissions Advisor to pay for his training to play professional football.
 He eventually returned to Ashworth College where his career path took him from Admissions, to Student Services, to being tapped to join the social media team.

-Today, Shawn can be found behind the scenes on the social media sites (Twitter, LinkedIn, Google+, YouTube, Facebook, etc.) for Ashworth College and sister sites James Madison High School (JMHS), Madison School of Healthcare, and PCDI-Canada, responding to questions and resolving issues.
+Today, Shawn can be found behind the scenes on the social media sites (Twitter, LinkedIn, Google+, YouTube, Facebook, etc.) for Ashworth College and sister sites James Madison High School (JMHS), and PCDI-Canada, responding to questions and resolving issues.

 A: I think it’s because anything I put my name on, I take seriously.
 I remember something our CEO, Rob Klapper said, about everyone in our company being important from the janitor to the CEO and that resonated with me.
 When I’m responding to students, I’m not speaking for myself—I’m speaking for Ashworth College.
 So I treat every issue as if I had something to do with it, personally.
 That helps me be the very best I can be.

 A: VOTE is “Voice of the Employee” and its purpose is to give employees across the company a means to be heard.
 It’s also a morale booster, as we headed a number of projects like Habitat for Humanity builds, food bank drives, our annual company picnic, etc. When I was chair, I was still in admissions and student services but I had one-on-ones with our CEO, representing employee concerns.
 That was great training for what I do now on our social media channels.